 Appearances and articles of note

 Another week and another feather in the hat.
 I received by gold certification badge from Seeking Alpha (a well known investment news site), and a very nice honor I think.
 You can click the seeking alpha badge, on the bottom right of this page, to see my investing profile and recent articles I have published there.
 Also check out some of the other personal finances communities I am member of.
 In particular, check out PF buzz, a new Digg style site created for personal finance bloggers by Pinyo from Moolanomy.
 There have been lots of positive reviews about this site, and suffice to say it is of high quality and getting more popular by the day.
 Join it now and promote your money related articles or just see what has been voted the best in the personal finance blogosphere.

 Due to the long weekend and subsequent delay in publishing this post, I appeared in two editions of the carnival of personal finance (CoPF) over the last week.
 Last weeks edition was hosted by Broke Grad Student and featured my article on The A to Z of good personal finance (Part 2).
 Yesterday’s edition of the CoPF was hosted by That One Caveman which included my post on Six sure fire ways for students to ruin their financial future.
 PF Buzz‘s blog hosted the Money hacks carnival and featured my article on Characteristics required for successful blogging.
-I will be hosting the Money Hacks carnival this week so get your submissions in via this link.

 While researching the topic of this post, I found some related articles that stood out and are worth reading if this topic was of interest to you.